shawngraham/5706-source/content/docs/tasks/review-your-peers.md

 ## The Task

 Explore your peers' digital things.
 Select one that you find interesting.
-In the style of [_Reviews in DH_](https://reviewsindh.pubpub.org/review-process), write
+In the style of [_Reviews in DH_](https://reviewsindh.pubpub.org/review-process), (and I am explicitly copying their directions below), write:

 400 - 500 words: